Stephen O’Dowd

 BIO

-Born and raised on the West Coast of Ireland in County Sligo, Stephen O’Dowd is of the fourth generation of a renowned musical family with deep roots in Irish traditional music.
-Drawing inspiration from folk legends like Thom Moore, Planxty, his father Seamie and John Martyn, Stephen weaves mythical stories, vivid landscapes, and evocative characters into his music.
-Stephen's multi-instrumental performances combine Irish traditional heritage with contemporary folk influences, taking listeners on immersive journeys through songs that feel both timeless and fresh.
-His performances offer a unique blend of storytelling, instrumentation, and deep-rooted musicality.
+Born and raised on the west coast of Ireland in County Sligo, Stephen O’Dowd is a fourth-generation musician from a family deeply rooted in Irish traditional music.
+Drawing inspiration from folk legends such as Thom Moore, Planxty, his father Seamie, and John Martyn, Stephen weaves mythical stories, vivid landscapes, and evocative characters into his songwriting.
+His multi-instrumental performances blend Irish traditional heritage with contemporary folk influences, creating songs that feel both timeless and immediate.
+Live, his music offers an immersive experience grounded in storytelling, texture, and deep musicality.